Call: 855.88CCSEM (22736) |

 -parenting education programs

-A Parish Nurse not only needs to have an up-to-date license to practice, but they generally need three-to-five years of registered nursing experience.
+A Parish Nurse not only needs to have an up-to-date license to practice, but they generally need three to five years of registered nursing experience.
 Then they need to complete the parish nurse preparation course developed by the International Parish Nurse Resource Center.
 The course offers 36 hours of continuing education credits.
-Partial scholarships are available to cover the cost, Hyttinen said.